Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Introduction

 The notation of key quantities is the same throughout the paper.

+The paper extends and improves ideas from \cite{AEP15}, except for Section~\ref{Snear} which is entirely new, which achieves better complexity bounds with a conceptually simpler data structure.

-The paper extends and improves ideas from \cite{Psa}. \paragraph*{Paper organization} The next section offers a survey of existing techniques.
-Section~\ref{Sembed} introduces our embeddings to dimension lower than predicted by the Johnson-Linderstrauss lemma.
-Section~\ref{Sann} states our main results about $\epsilon$-ANN search.
-Section~\ref{Sexpansion} generalizes our discussion so as to exploit bounded expansion rate, and Section~\ref{Sexperiment} presents experiments to validate our approach.
+\paragraph*{Paper organization} The next section offers a survey of existing techniques.
+Section~\ref{Sembed} introduces our embeddings to dimension lower than predicted by the Johnson-Linderstrauss Lemma.
+Section~\ref{Sann} states our main results about $\epsilon$-ANN search in $\ell_2$ and for points with bounded expansion rate.
+Section~\ref{Snear} extends our ideas to the $(\epsilon,R)$-ANN problem in $\ell_2$ and in doubling subsets of $\ell_2$.
+Section~\ref{Sexperiment} presents experiments to validate our approach.
 We conclude with open questions.